-Jessica Bohne has extensive professional experience in both the public and private sector, assisting individuals with disabilities to define their return to work objectives and reach their overall career goals in employment.
-Jessica has been actively retained for her diverse expertise on multiple vocational related cases.
-She provides her unbiased expert opinion for every case based on her educational background, as well as evidence-based, relevant, factual information.
-Jessica has testified in hundreds of social security hearings and she is highly regarded as an expert in her specialization.
+Specializing in vocational evaluation services for workers compensation, family law, long term and short term disability, personal injury, and employment law cases.
+Ms. Bohne has extensive professional experience in both the public and private sector, assisting individuals with disabilities to define their return to work objectives and reach their overall career goals in employment.
+Jessica has been actively retained for her diverse expertise on multiple vocational related cases and provides her unbiased expert opinion for every case based on her educational background, as well as evidence-based, relevant, factual information.
+Jessica is also a certified vocational expert for the Social Security Administration and has testified in thousands of social security hearings.
+She is highly regarded as an expert in her specialization.

 Some examples of the types of cases Jessica specializes in are:

-Vocational Expert: Expert testimony on individuals capacity to work, transferable skills, and jobs that exist in the local and national labor market for Family Law, Disability, and Workers Compensation cases.
+Vocational Expert: Expert testimony on individuals capacity to work, transferable skills, and jobs that exist in the local and national labor market for family law, disability, workers compensation, personal injury, and employment law cases.

 Vocational Rehabilitation: Interpretation and analysis of functional capacity evaluations, independent medical evaluations, vocational evaluations, transferable skills analysis, labor market surveys, and individual work plans.
 Interpretation of vocational rehabilitation reports and assessment of reduced capacities.